All Episodes

 Obama called a paper tiger.

-Assad was puffing his chest out because the red line was drawn, and Obama didn't do anything about it.
+Assad was puffing his chest out because the red line was drawn and Obama didn't do anything about it.

 Credibility again on the ropes.

-And then shortly thereafter, I remember talking about this on the radio, and I had read a piece, which I reprinted yesterday and studied it all over again by Yosef Bodansky, which documented one year ago, that Assad was not gassing his own people.
+And then shortly thereafter, I remember talking about this on the radio, and I had read a piece which I reprinted yesterday and studied it all over again by Yosef Bodansky, which documented one year ago that Assad was not gassing his own people.

-What if it's being made to look like Assad is gassing his own people by the rebels, who we then later learned were Al-Qaeda.
+What if it's being made to look like Assad is gassing his own people by the rebels, who we then later learned were al-Qaeda.

-And the Bodansky piece documents how the uh United States was on the verge of with Turkey and Qatar and a couple other allies on the verge of arming, I mean heavily arming the Syrian rebels and planning bombing strikes against Assad targets.
+And the Bodansky piece documents how the United States was on the verge of with Turkey and Qatar and a couple other allies on the verge of arming, I mean heavily arming the Syrian rebels and planning bombing strikes against Assad targets.

-Now that never happened, but a year ago, when I shared the Bodansky story, I started getting emails from people who claimed to have knowledge of Syria in the Middle East.
+Now, that never happened, but a year ago, when I shared the Bodansky story, I started getting emails from people who claimed to have knowledge of Syria in the Middle East.

 Some had worked there, some had families, some were from there.

-And they all said that Bodansky was right, that it's a huge mistake that Assad would never gas his own people, particularly in Damascus.
+That it's a huge mistake that Assad would never gas his own people, particularly in Damascus.

 He just wouldn't do it.